chen42/presentations/cho_ag.md

 	* concurrent use with nitroglycerin cause profound hypotension.
 	* CYP3A4 inhibitors increase the level of the drug (reduce dose for patients taking these inhibitors)

-Note: HIV protease inhibitors inhibits CYP3A4
+// HIV protease inhibitors inhibits CYP3A4

 ---